maxchampoux/fx4biz-rest/README.md

 ## <a id="get-accounts-list"></a> Retrieve accounts list ##

 ```
-GET /accounts
+Method: GET
+URL: /accounts/
 ```
-Retrieve the list of accounts referenced with FX4Biz.
+Retrieve the list of accounts referenced.
 If you only want to retrieve the list of your wallets accounts, you have to sort the list by `wallet` types.

 | Field | Type | Description |